Student Loan Forgiveness for Healthcare Workers: How to Qualify

 Public Service Loan Forgiveness

-Works best for: Medical personnel and essential workers employed by a nonprofit or government institution with federal student loans.
+Works best for: Medical personnel and essential workers employed by a nonprofit or government institution with eligible federal student loans.

 • Work full-time at a qualified employer.